 Responsible Conduct of Research

 Responsible Conduct of Research (RCR) is defined as the practice of scientific investigation with integrity and involves the awareness and application of established norms and ethical principles in the performance of all activities related to scientific research.
 Montana State University expects that all research be conducted to the highest ethical standards by faculty, students, and staff.
-MSU’s RCR training covers the core areas that are seen as significant in conducting research, including research misconduct, plagiarism, falsification, fabrication, data editing, authorship on manuscripts, conflict of interest, and mentor-mentee relationships.
+MSU’s RCR training covers the core areas that are seen as significant in conducting research, including research misconduct, plagiarism, falsification, fabrication, data editing, authorship on manuscripts, conflict of interest, mentor-mentee relationships, and more.
 MSU training opportunities encourage critical thinking and engagement in discussions about what it means to be an ethical researcher.

 Training: NSF vs. NIH RCR Requirements